PetrGlad/interview-sugar/EXPORT.md

 # Exporting data tor ML training

-I would expect that the ML model would make some kind predictions nbased on time-series data related to a user based on their recent history.
+I would expect that the ML model would make some kind predictions based on time-series data related to a user based on their recent history.
 So I would organize the data ordered by time.
 The data can be segmented by {user, time_period} where time period can be from 1 hour to 1 day.

 I would not wait to export data weekly.
 So each new data segment can be shipped daily or, depending on load, more often.